Super Changes And What It Means For Australian Expats

-06/05/2015 – Although the changes were legislated a while ago (June 1998), the increase in the preservation age for superannuation may start to affect Australian expats on or after the 1st of July 2015.
+There has been a number of announcements made recently regarding superannuation so in today’s post we wanted to run through the super changes and what it means for Australian expats.
+Although the changes were legislated a while ago (June 1998), the increase in the preservation age for superannuation may start to affect Australian expats on or after the 1st of July 2015.
 The table outlines what your preservation age will be based on your date of birth.
-(Click the image to view a larger size)

 The preservation age is relevant to the conditions of release that relate to your super fund as well as the withholding tax rates and your eligibility to split contributions.
 The list below outlines the different ways that you can access super once you have reached the preservation age: